CSERGE undertakes policy-relevant interdisciplinary research on environmental issues.

-Ecosystem services are crucial to the production of many vital goods underpinning and enhancing human well-being, including water quality and quantity, agricultural production, habitat for wildlife biodiversity, recreational areas, etc.
+Ecosystem services are crucial to the production of many vital goods.
+They underpin and enhance human wellbeing - including water quality and quantity, agricultural production, habitat for wildlife biodiversity, recreational areas and more.

-However, the absence of markets for many such goods results in a lack of readily observable prices, which means that the true value of benefit flows to people is underestimated in national economic frameworks and traditional decision-making.
+However, the absence of markets for many such goods results in a lack of readily observable prices.
+This means that the true value of benefit flows to people is underestimated in national economic frameworks and traditional decision-making.

 Accurate valuation of natural capital related goods is a vital requirement for delivering efficient use of both market and non-market resources.